Luis85/Symprowire/README.md

 Symprowire integrates fully with ProcessWire and does not alter the Core in any way.
 To use Symprowire, even in your existing sites, you just have to copy the controller template file.

+### Symprowire Routing - Template matching

+Symprowire will generate his routing based on the available ProcessWire Templates.
+The runtime scans every Template for the alternative Templatefile "controller".
+This will add a /$template->name route to the RouteCollection which will always resolve to a Controller::index action.
+To add new Views to your Template you either provide a _sympro=$method GET Parameter to your URL or you use Route Annotations.

 ## Requirements